HGGM-LIM/jclustering/README.md

 your ImageJ installation.

 The minimum ImageJ version needed for jClustering to run is 1.47a.
 Minimum Java version is JRE 6.
+This plugin does not work yet with ImageJ 2, though it might be adapted to work with it once it exits beta stage.

 # How to use jClustering
 Once jClustering has been installed, you can access it via the `Plugins ->